DataPUM/DataPUM-Browser/README.md

-# Welcome to the Rebel browser!
+# Welcome to the DataPUM fork of the Rebel browser!

 Rebel aims to be an easily brandable fork of Chromium.